nis65/multiroom/README.md

 * **icecast server**
   * Input: can read from *multiple iceS*, each creating its own output stream.
   * Output: each *http audio stream* can be consumed by one or more clients.
 However, even if multiple clients consume the same stream, they will not output it synchronously.
-* **MPD**: can play one audio source at a time, but can easily switch (using one of the many mpd clients available) from one source to another:
+* **MPD**: can play one audio source at a time, but can easily switch (using one of the many mpd clients available) from one source to another
-  * Input: *http audio stream*
+  * Input: different *http audio streams*
   * Input: *Audio Files in different formats*
   * Output: *named pipe*
 * **snapserver**: An audio server that ensures that all (networked) clients play their audio synchronously